nadjeley/Error404/README.md

 ![screenshot](Screenshoterror.png)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
-Click the demo link above for a preview
+-Click the demo link above for a preview
-- What was your experience?
-My experience so far working with CSS on this mini-project has been a good one for me.
+-My experience so far working with CSS on this mini-project has been a good one for me.
 Well..
 I love replicating designs so taking up this challenge was not a biggie.
 I'd be willing to try challenges like these in the near future.
 Feel free to review my code!
 I'd love to receive feedback.

-My understanding of flexbox and its properties hace improved
+- My understanding of flexbox and its properties has improved
 - Your wisdom? :)
 Hmmm, well... for now I have nothing in particular to share.